-At their earliest ages my two daughters had completely different learning styles.
-The learning differences would stay with them through their entire education.
+At their earliest ages, my two daughters had completely different learning styles.
+The learning differences would stay with them throughout their entire education.
 The older daughter loved to do things, scooping up snails in the creek and biking around town with friends.

-My younger daughter loved to reflect, reading long book series and playing quietly with dolls.
+My younger daughter loved to reflect, read long book series, and play quietly with dolls.
 The older one went on to win science fairs and the younger one took Latin for six years.

 There are seven different learning styles:

 - Visual, also called spatial, prefers to learn with pictures.

 - Aural, also called musical, prefers to learn with sound and music.

 - Verbal, also called linguistic, prefers to learn with spoken and written words.

 - Physical, also called kinesthetic, prefers to learn with movement and experience.

 - Logical, also called mathematical, prefers to learn using logic and systems.